catmaid/CATMAID/API_CHANGELOG.md

   The new parameter 'format' can now be used to returned the skeleton data in different formats.
 Supported are 'msgpack' and 'json'.

+- `POST /{project_id}/treenodes/compact-detail`:
+  The `treenode_ids` parameter is now optional and two new parameters can be used instead: `label_ids` and `label_names`.
+They can be used to constrain the result set by their labels.
+This effectively allows querying treenodes and skeletons based on linked labels.

 ### Deprecations

 None.